mengxu98/Bioinformatics_resources_collection/papers/README.md

 This repository is builded and maintained by Mengxu(mengxu98@qq.com).
 If you interested it, please add items as follow rules, and PR:
 You can choose one of the following ways:
-1) Refer to the 'README' file and manually fill in the following information:
+1) Refer the 'README' file and manually fill in the following information:
     - Add "| Journal | Date | Title | Code | Data | Citation |";
     - For Journal and Title, please sort by A-Z;
     - For Date, please sort by published date;